rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 stop
 ```

 Now, John is smiling at you while he passes running by!

 He started at 0, increased his speed until 10 km/h (running speed!), then after 20 mins he will stop.

 This small alegory shows the basic principle of software development.
-We need a language, a story and a computer.
+We need to tell a story to a computer using a short language and a few 'magical' words.

-Then, we may kill some Johns along the way to proof our story with basic instructions.
-After some tries, we eventually get it right.
+We may kill some Johns along the way to proof our story.
+After some tries, we hopefully get it right.

 The last and important detail.
 There are infinite ways to tell a story.
 The art of storytelling could turn a program into a poem,  a novel or a greek tragedy.
 Every Developer is different.